LiquanChai/selp-webapplication/README.txt

-An quiz web application about Anime characters.
+An quiz web application / web game about testing your Anime knowledge.
-Detail of the web application can be seen in proposal.pdf
+Detail of the web application can be seen in 'proposal.pdf'.